-Edit, sign, append, and save with 9 of our favorite PDF editors
+Edit, sign, append, and save with 9 of the best PDF editors

-PDFs are popular among businesses and individuals attempting to go green and generally save on paper, as PDFs essentially cost nothing to produce and assure that documents will appear the same to anyone, anytime and anywhere.
+PDFs are a common file type, one that’s popular among businesses and individuals who are attempting to go green and save on paper.
+PDFs essentially cost nothing to produce and assure that documents will appear the same to anyone, anytime and anywhere.
 PDFs are also interactive, if desired, and can be partially or completely edited by peers.
-While often considered a resource hog, the PDF file format is popular because it’s ubiquitous and flexible.

-More: These are the best ways to print a PDF in Windows 10, 8, and 7

-As more people switch to using PDFs, the desire to edit and create them also grows.
-Having access to a reliable PDF editor and reader is as crucial as printers used to be, allowing users to edit text, make annotations, add images, and export files with relative ease.
+As more people switch to using PDFs, the desire to edit and create them also grows, and so having access to the best PDF editors and readers is as crucial as printers used to be.
+This will allow you to edit text, make annotations, add images, convert PDF files to Microsoft Word, and export files a epub format with ease.

+However, like anything available online, the number of choices is confounding.
+Lucky for you, we’ve taken the time to find some of the better PDF editors in existence, whether you’re looking for a premium piece of software or a free alternative.

 The best premium PDF editors

-It may seem silly to include premium PDF editors when there’s so much free software available at your fingertips.
-It’s a valid point, but freemium alternatives don’t boast useful tools like built-in merging, advanced annotation options, and an expanded font selection.
-The prices may seem steep at first glance, but the robust capability of the software clearly outweighs the cost if you’re an avid PDF user.
+It may seem silly to include premium PDF editors, especially when there’s so much free software available at your fingertips.
+It’s a valid point, but most freemium alternatives don’t boast built-in merging, advanced annotation options, and an expanded font selection, among other useful tools.
+The prices may seem steep at first glance, but functionality of the software clearly outweighs the cost, at least if you’re an avid PDF user.

 Foxit PhantomPDF 8 PDF Editor ($110+, $60 for Education version)

-The Windows-only Foxit PhantomPDF 8 PDF Editor is a well-rounded tool combining easy paragraph editing, a built-in spell checker, and the ability to drag and drop photos to create albums all within a basic interface.
-It’s the most affordable premium offering in our roundup, but it still possess the tools to convert web pages to PDFs, generate PDFs from CAD files, work collaboratively with Foxit’s Connected Review feature, as well as access advanced options for tracking document changes and annotations using different colored text.
+Foxit PhantomPDF 8 PDF Editor is a well-rounded tool that combines easy paragraph editing, a built-in spell checker, and the ability to drag and drop photos to create albums — all within a basic, straightforward interface.
+It’s the most affordable premium offering in our roundup, but it still allows you to convert webpages to PDFs, generate PDFs from CAD files, work collaboratively, and access advanced options for tracking document changes and annotations using colored text.

-Moreover, the program touts the innate ability to merge multiple PDF files into one fluid document.
-Users can even right-click and create a new document directly from the resulting drop-down menu, rendering the task a breeze no matter your location within the interface.
-Foxit Phantom PDF Editor is a simple and intuitive standout — and one offering a 14-day free trial for those still hesitant to pull the trigger.
+Moreover, the program touts the innate ability to merge multiple PDF files into a single, fluid document.
+Users can even right-click and create a new document from directly within the resulting drop-down menu, rendering the task a breeze no matter your location within the interface.
+Foxit Phantom PDF Editor is a simple and intuitive standout — and one that offers a 14-day trial for those still hesitant to pull the trigger.
 PhantomPDF 8 is available in Standard, Business, and Education editions.

 Available for: Windows